-Is Litecoin potentially abused?
+Is Litecoin Potentially Abused?

 Is Litecoin a legal currency?

-The future of LTC
+Future of LTC

-Blogtienao has written a separate tutorial on this item, you can see the details in the link below:
+Blogtienao has written a separate tutorial on this item, you can see details in the link below:

 Where to buy, sell and trade LTC?

-Purchase Litecoin (LTC) on the Vicuta exchange
+Purchase Litecoin (LTC) on the Vicuta . exchange

 To trade on Vicuta, you need to have:

-- Account On Vicuta
+- Account on Vicuta

 Step 1 : you click Click here to register nhé

 - Address : Your Litecoin (LTC) address.

 - Bank: Should choose VCB or TCB or ACB and remember your bank account must have internetbanking

-- Account Number: Your bank account number
+- Account number : your bank account number

-In the period of time is min, please send the correct amount (13,889,949 vnđ) to the above bank account (0501000049232, PHAM MINH TU) with the content of the transfer: TIV3M12D
+In the time period is min, please send the exact amount (13,889,949 vnđ) to the above bank account (0501000049232, PHAM MINH TU) with the transfer content as: TIV3M12D

-The risks encountered when trading LTC
+Risks encountered when trading LTC

 First, because LTCs are monetary in nature, their value is affected by supply and demand.
 However, according to the Litecoin community, this is a positive influence.